asar1/iOS-Developer-Portfolio/README.md

 ## My Role

-I've created this app from scratch in Swift 5, leveraging technologies such as UIKit, CocoaPods, ARKit, Maps, Rest APIs.
-Followed MVVM architectural pattern to create an engaging and seamless user experience for the leading global energy supply chain event.
+For the iktwa app, I developed a fully functional event navigation solution from scratch using Swift 5, combining technologies such as UIKit, CocoaPods, ARKit, Maps, and REST APIs.
+Built on the MVVM architectural pattern, the app delivers an intuitive and engaging user experience.

+The app was specifically designed to assist a large group of attendees at the iktwa event, where network connectivity was limited.
+To tackle this challenge, I integrated offline AR functionality, allowing users to navigate the desert with real-time directional guidance without relying on network access.
+This project required innovative problem-solving to provide a seamless and reliable navigation solution, even in remote conditions.

 #### TECNOLGES: